-Central to the planning for 1981-85 and beyond-to 1990 and even 2000-is the great concern over rapid population-growth, and the special attention given to population control.
-Between 1976 and 1979, the population of Vietnam increased from 49.2 to 52.4 million (see Table 8).
-Given a growth rate of 2.4 per cent, population would have reached 54 million by 1980.
-The planners now seek to lower the annual growth rate from 2.4 per cent to 1.7 per cent by 1985, and 1 per cent in 1991-2000 (see Tables 10 and 11).
-It has been estimated that, with a rational plan, Vietnam's population will reach 75 million by the year 2001, and 100 million by 2025; if, however, population were allowed to grow unchecked at an annual rate of 3 per cent, it would reach 100 million by the year 2000, and 400 million by 2050.44
+Central to the planning for 1981-85 and beyond-to 1990 and even 2000 is the great concern over rapid population-growth, and the special attention given to population control.
+Between 1976 and 1979, the population of Vietnam increased from 49.2 to 52.4 million (see Table8).
+Given a growth rate of 2.4 per cent to 1.7 per cent by 1985, and 1 per cent in 1991-2000 (see Tables 10 and 11).
+It has been estimated that, with a rational plan, Vietnam' population will reach75 million by the year 2001, and 100 million by 2025; if, however, population were allowed to grow unchecked at an annual rate of 3 per cent, it would reach 100 million by the year 2000, and 400 million by 2050.44

-Population control in itself is not sufficient, says Che Viet Tran, and an extensive relocation program is being contemplated, especially the moving of 10 million people from the narrow and overcrowded deltas of North Vietnam and the maritime provinces of Central Vietnam to the vast expanses of the Mekong Delta and the Highlands of the South.
-By 1995, a maximum of 10 million hectares of arable land can be available-3 million in the North and 7 million in the South.
-If relocation plans are successfully implemented, the North will then have a population of 28 million, the South a population of 47 million; the ratio of hectares of arable land to people will be 1:9 in the North and 1:7 in the South.
-Without "redeployment" this ratio will be 1:13 and 1:5, respectively.
-With redeployment in the next five to ten years, it will be possible to obtain 5 million hectares of arable land and 7 million hectares of reforested land.
-Some 600,000 people will have to be moved each year-"a task which must be tackled resolutely" for the next twenty years.
+Population control in itself is not sufficient, says Che Viet Tran, and an extensive relocation program is being contempt, especially the moving of 10 million people from the narrow and overcrowded deltas of North Vietnam and the maritime provinces of Central Vietnam to the vast expanses of the Mekong Delta and the Highlands of the South.
+By 1995, a maximum of 10 million hectares of arable land can be available 3 million in the North and 7 million in the South.
+If relocation plans are successfully implemented, the North will then have a population of 28 million.
+The South a population of 47 million; the ratio of hectares of arable land to people will be 1:9 in the North and 1:7 in the South.
+Without "redeployment" this ratio will be 1:13 and 1:5 respectively.
+With redeployment in the next five to ten years, it will be possible to obtain 5 million hectares of arable land 7 million hectares of reforested land.
+Some 600,000 people will have to be moved each year- "a task which must be tackled resolutely" for the next twenty years.
+45

-One last aspect of Vietnam's New Economic Policy deserving mention is the country's integration into COMECON.
-A "new fact" of "fundamental importance," says Nguyen Khac Vien, is the development of international cooperation, in particular close relations with Laos and Cambodia and, still more, with the Soviet Union and the socialist countries.
+One last aspect of Vietnam's new Economic Policy deserving mention is the country's integration into COMECON.
+A "new fact' of "fundamental importance," says Nguyen Khac Vien is the development if international cooperation.
+In particular close relations with Laos and Cambodia and, still more, with the Soviet Union and the socialist countries.
 The aim now, he adds, is no longer to obtain foreign aid, but "to promote an increasingly close cooperation and international division of labour."
-The "progressive integration" into the world socialist system will make it possible to deal with other countries, in particular capitalist countries, "without being subjected to draconian conditions."
-46
+The "progressive integration" into the world socialist system will make it possible to deal with order countries, in particular capitalist countries, "without being subjected to draconian conditions" of the countries of the count